-The Europe Cold Chain Market was worth US$ xx million in 2020 and is foreseen it will reach a valuation of US$ xx million by 2025 with an annual development rate of xx% between 2020 and 2025.
+The Europe Cold Chain Market was worth US $ xx million in 2021, and it is estimated that it will reach a valuation of US $ xx million by the end of 2026 with an annual compound rate of xx% between 2021 and 2026.

 Key Players in the Market:

 Major Key Players in the Europe Cold Chain Market are

 Burris Logistics, AmeriCold Logistics LLC, Agro Merchants Group LLC, Nichirei Logistics Group Inc., Preferred Freezer Services Inc., Kloosterboer Group BV, Cloverleaf Cold Storage Co., Swire Cold Storage. .
 Ltd., Lineage Logistics Holdings LLC and Henningsen Cold Storage Company Co.

 1.4 Base Currency, Base Year and Forecast Periods

 2. Research Methodology

 2.2 Research Phases

 2.2.3 Data Modelling